JeroenSlobbe/Tutorials/DockerHardening/readme.md

 ![The read-only filesystem blocks the write](./img/04-read-only-filesystem-blocks-write.png)

-However, if you need to write session cookies, or have one directory where legitimately you need to write something, you can add one exception:
+However, if you need to write session cookies, or have one directory where you need to write something, you can add one (or more) exception(s):

 ```bash
 docker run -p 1337:1337 --read-only --tmpfs /tmp/flask_session:rw,exec,size=64k myapp